jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 Among all randomly selected videos **58.9%**were labeled as misuse, **19.5%** as related and **21.6%** as *N/A*.
 If we exclude *N/A*, **75.1%** of the videos are misuse.
 The categories that had the most misuse are: **Sports** with **84.5%** ....
 WRITE MORE

+One may think these are small channels, we saw that even official Mercedes F1 team is misusing the tag *trump* in several videos.
+This video uses the tag *trump* with other misused tag such as *"christmas"* (video was published in December):
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4p0c2O6tqgg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We then check how the percentage of the misuse change with time.
 {% include timeline.html %}

+We now test this approach on different tags.
+World cup is an internationally popular event.
+Let's check if we can find misuse examples.
+We sample videos with the above approach and here are some random videos that our approach labels as misuse:

+{% include world_cup_examples.html %}

+Some short manual inspection shows that most of the titles are unrelated.
+But there are also titles we mislabel.
+Even though it did not come home, video with title **"IT'S COMING HOME !!!!!!
+(Runescape Song)"** tricked us.

+Limitations of this approach:
+- We may be falsely labeling the videos as relevant, even though they are misuse.
+If you are talking about Mc Donald's, feel free to use the tag *"trump"*.
+- There are hyperparameters such as *percentile* and *threshold*.
+Since manual labeling was needed, we did not explore so many values, but this can also effect the final result.

 ## Conclusion & Implication